-The goals of the Breast Oncology Program are to stimulate a transformative, transdisciplinary, integrated, inter-institutional environment inclusive of appropriate private partnerships to study the biological basis of the diseases that comprise breast cancer; to develop methods for early detection; to define the risk of developing or progressing with specific types of breast cancer; to develop novel interventions that work locally and globally to reduce morbidity and mortality from breast cancer and its treatment; and to promote and foster the Breast Oncology Program framework for integrated clinical care and research.
+The Breast Oncology Program aims to stimulate a transformative, transdisciplinary, integrated, inter-institutional environment inclusive of appropriate private partnerships to study the biological basis of the diseases that comprise breast cancer; to develop methods for early detection; to define the risk of developing or progressing with specific types of breast cancer; to develop novel interventions that work locally and globally to reduce morbidity and mortality from breast cancer and its treatment; and to promote and foster the Breast Oncology Program framework for integrated clinical care and research.

 All of the work of the Breast Oncology Program is critically informed by a committed group of patient advocates, who participate in regular research meetings, help to establish program priorities, and undertake efforts to educate their peers about participation in clinical research studies.

 - Theme 1: Improving the understanding of breast cancer etiology in the context of the microenvironment

 - Theme 2: Personalizing screening and diagnostics to increase health care value

 - Theme 3: Identifying new therapeutic targets for high-risk disease